 • Inadequate training.
 People with epilepsy often do not have the opportunity to follow adequate training courses to prepare them for their desired professions, or do not have the specific training to use assistive technologies.

 • Physical accessibility.
-People with epilepsy often also encounter physical barriers in the workplace, such as escalators, too narrow doors, inaccessible toilets, which may prevent them from accessing the workplace or carrying out their work activities safely and independently.
+People with epilepsy often encounter physical barriers in the workplace, such as escalators, too narrow doors, inaccessible toilets, which may prevent them from accessing the workplace or carrying out their work activities safely and independently.

 • Non-inclusive work environment.
 Companies that have not adopted inclusive policies and practices can make it difficult for people with epilepsy to feel accepted and valued, limiting their ability to participate fully in work and company life.